yair8520/ZIGIT/README.md

 ## Loggin Page

-1.loading button
+-loading button
-2.An input error will be displayed in the textInput area (textInput.helperText) on (onChange event).
+-An input error will be displayed in the textInput area (textInput.helperText) on (onChange event).
-3.General errors will appear below the button
+-General errors will appear below the button

 Input integrity tests using rejex:
 1.Email input- only valid email